 Private investigators work for clients on a freelance basis to discreetly collect evidence on a particular case.
 As a private investigator, every day will be different and potential cases could include anything from investigating a suspected theft to helping someone track down their biological parents.

-As with many of these things, while it’s not essential, it can help to take a course.
-This will teach you the basics of investigating so you can decide if it’s the right career fit for you, while enhancing your credibility to potential employers in the industry.
+As with many of these things, while it’s not essential, it can also help to take a course.
+This will teach you the basics of investigating, so you can decide if it’s the right career fit for you, while enhancing your credibility to potential employers in the industry.

-11. Specialist hygiene technician
+12. Specialist hygiene technician

 Cleaners in this field usually don’t need any experience as full training is given to make sure that cleaning is always done in a discreet, safe, and legally compliant manner.
-This job is definitely not for the faint-hearted as you could be cleaning anything from prison cells and ambulances to road traffic accidents.
+This job is definitely not for the faint-hearted as you could be cleaning up anything from prison cells and ambulances to road traffic accidents.

-If you have a strong stomach and a thirst for a truly unusual role where you’ll be given plenty of stories to tell, then why not find out more?
+If you have a strong stomach and a thirst for a truly unusual role where you’ll be given plenty of stories to tell, why not find out more?

-12. Dog Yoga (Doga) Instructor
+13. Dog Yoga (Doga) Instructor

 The idea of becoming a dog yoga instructor may sound a little too pawfect to be true – but with a little training and perseverance, it’s a career path that can be highly rewarding.

-Becoming an acupuncturist is about more than sticking needles in people (gulp) – you really have to know what you’re doing if you want to help ease people’s aches and pains.
+Becoming an acupuncturist is about more than sticking needles in people (gulp).
+You really have to know what you’re doing if you want to help ease people’s aches and pains.

-If you’d like to work in a profession where you can help people while learning plenty about the physiology of the human body, then acupuncture could be a great career choice for you (as long as you aren’t squeamish!).
+If you’d like to work in a profession where you can help people while learning plenty about the physiology of the human body, acupuncture could be a great career choice for you (as long as you aren’t squeamish!).

 The best way to get started is to enrol on a course accredited by the British Acupuncture Accreditation Board (BAAB), where you’ll spend time learning the theory behind acupuncture while getting opportunities to put it into practice in a clinical setting.

-14. Food stylist
+15. Food stylist

-Have you ever flicked through a magazine and paused when you’ve come to an article on breakfast foods that has a huge stack of fluffy looking pancakes, dripping with maple syrup and topped with some of the brightest and most juicy looking fruit you’ve ever seen?
+Have you ever flicked through a magazine and paused when you come across an image of a huge stack of fluffy-looking pancakes dripping with maple syrup and topped with some of the brightest, juiciest fruit you’ve ever seen?
 Chances are, that’s the work of a food stylist!

 A food stylist’s job is to prepare food in a delicious and eye catching way for photographs or film, and they use a range of different skills and methods to achieve this.

-The criteria for hiring food stylists varies but typically, you’ll need to have a strong knowledge of food and possibly some experience in a creative field.
+The criteria for hiring food stylists varies, but typically, you’ll need to have a strong knowledge of food and possibly some experience in a creative field.

 When it comes to looking for your first role, food stylist and food stylist assistant roles are regularly advertised online.
-But it can also help to take the initiative and contact some magazines, restaurants, and hotels yourself to see whether they have any vacancies.
+But it can also help to take the initiative and contact some magazines, restaurants, and hotels directly to see whether they have any vacancies.

-15. Professional cuddler
+16. Professional cuddler